davidtchiu/davidtchiu.github.io/teaching/cs455/proj/index.md

 ### Database Term Project
 The term project is open-ended, and you need to write a short proposal (1 page is sufficient) outlining what you and your team are hoping to accomplish.
 You are given a lot of freedom to work on whatever you wish.
 The only requirements for the term project are listed as follows:
-- Novelty: You are required to learn and apply something new about data management and/or databases that was not covered in class.
+- Novelty requirement: You are required to learn and apply something new about data management and/or databases that was not covered in class.
 - You are required to work in teams of 2-3 students.
-- You are required to build out a significant application.
-- You are required to practice scrum and record daily progress.
+- You are required to practice scrum, recording daily progress (this is graded).
 - You must prepare a final presentation during the last week of classes.
-- Your code is to be managed and submitted via github, with instructions on how to build and run it.
+- Your code is to be managed and submitted via Github, with instructions on how to build and run it for grading.

 #### Important Dates
-- Team preferences due via email to David: Friday, Oct 28, 2022
+- Team preferences due via email to David: Friday, Oct 27, 2023
-- 1-page proposal deadline: Friday, Nov 4, 2022
+- 1-page proposal deadline: Friday, Nov 3, 2023
-- Presentation / demo: Monday, Dec 5, 2022
+- Presentation / demo: Wednesday, Dec 13, 2023 (finals week)
-- Code submission: Friday, Dec 16, 2022
+- Code submission: Friday, Dec 15, 2023
 - Scrum logs and check-ins: weekly, ongoing